ezzabuzaid/blog/src/content/blog/gentle-introduction-to-ESLint-rules.md

   - linter
   - formatter
   - eslint plugin
+  - eslint plugins
-  - custom esling rules
+  - custom eslint rules
-description: ""
+description: "Unlock the power of custom linting by learning how to write your own ESLint rules tailored for your specific coding requirements."
 ---

 Have you ever wondered how your editor can know if you used `var` instead of `let`? or that you missed adding `alt` to the `img` tag?
 Yes, that is **ESLint** ladies and gentlemen.